 Welcoming more than 1,100 students from over 50 nations

-The Centre for Indigenous Education & Community Connections offers support services and Indigenous programs for Aboriginal students and provides links between Camosun College, students, local Aboriginal organizations and First Nations communities.
+The Centre for Indigenous Education & Community Connections offers support services and Indigenous programs for Indigenous students and provides links between Camosun College, students, local Indigenous organizations and First Nations communities.
 Indigenous Advisors will help you make educational and career decisions so that you can move forward with your goals.